Theworlddoesnotexist/PokedexApp/README.md

 # PokedexApp
-pokedex using pokeapi only css js html
+pokedex using pokeapi only css js html. using only flexbox.